edbennett/web-novice/_episodes/03-scraping.md

 'Upcoming Carpentries Workshops'
 ~~~
 {: .output}
+By using the `find` method on a `BeautifulSoup` object,
+we look at all of its descendants and
+obtain other `BeautifulSoup` objects
+that we can search
+in the same way as the original one.
 But how do we get the parent element?
 We can use the `find_parents()` method,
-which returns a list of parents
+which returns a list of
+`BeautifulSoup` objects
+that represents the ancestors in the tree
-of a given element,
+of the given element,
-starting from immediate parent
+starting from the immediate parent
 of the element itself
-and ending with the root element
+and ending with the element
+at the root of the tree
 (`soup` in this case).
 The second parent in the list
 is the one that also contains